 • where an animal is apparently sick or injured, the caller is often willing to take it to a vet; WRA phone coordinators (PCs) can assist callers in choosing a vet and advise on interim care, if necessary;

 • calls for non-native animals can be directed to an appropriate organisation.

 Further assistance can be provided to native animal groups

 ☆ When the postcodes for the area serviced by a group are known:

 • calls received by the Call Centre from that area can be re-directed to the group;

 • calls received from outside that area can be directed elsewhere.

-☆ By nominating (on the registration form) the animal types for which a group is licenced, calls to a group can be filtered accordingly.
+☆ By nominating the animal types for which a group is licenced (on the registration form), calls to the group can be filtered accordingly.

 ☆ By providing the names of vet practices (sympathetic to native animals) in the group’s area, this information can be passed on to callers wishing to take an animal to a vet.